s7techlab/cckit/README.md

 invoked by a client application external to the blockchain network – that manages access and modifications to a set of key-value pairs in the World State.
 In Hyperledger Fabric, smart contracts are referred to as chaincode.

-**CCKit** is a **programming toolkit** for developing and testing hyperledger fabric golang chaincodes.
+**CCKit** is a **programming toolkit** for developing and testing Hyperledger Fabric golang chaincodes.
 It enhances the development experience while providing developers components for creating more readable and secure smart contracts.

 ## Chaincode examples